Kyzir White: 2019

 In Week 5 of the 2019 season, White recorded an interception off Denver Broncos quarterback Joe Flacco in the Chargers' 20–13 loss.

 2020

-White was placed on the reserve/COVID-19 list by the Chargers on November 21, 2020, and was reactivated on December 9.
-On December 23, 2020, White was placed on injured reserve.
+White was placed on the reserve/COVID-19 list by the Chargers on November 21, 2020 during the 2020 season, and was reactivated on December 9.
+On December 23, 2020, White was placed on injured reserve due to a hamstring injury.

 2021

 White entered the 2021 season as the Chargers' starting linebacker and finished the season as the team's leading tackler with 144 tackles, one sack, two forced fumbles, three passes defensed, and two interceptions.

 Philadelphia Eagles

-2022

 On March 26, 2022, White signed a one-year contract, worth up to $5 million, with the Philadelphia Eagles.
-In White's first season with the Eagles, the team reached Super Bowl LVII, where they lost 38-35 to the Kansas City Chiefs.
-White had four Super Bowl LVII tackles.
+In the 2022 season with the Eagles, White and the Eagles reached Super Bowl LVII, where they lost 38–35 to the Chiefs.
+White had four tackles in Super Bowl LVII.

 Arizona Cardinals

 On March 15, 2023, White signed a two-year contract with the Arizona Cardinals.
+He started 11 games his first year in Arizona, leading the team with 90 tackles, along with two sacks, three passes defensed, and one interception.

+In 2024, White finished second on the team with 137 tackles, along with 2.5 sacks, three passes defensed, and one interception through 17 starts.